KIP 81: Implementing the on-chain governance voting method Source

 /// Current block must be before `queueDeadline` of this proposal

-/// If secretariat is null, any GC with at least 1 vote can queue.
+/// If secretary is null, any GC with at least 1 vote can queue.

 function queue(uint256 proposalId) external;